 HOW TO REPORT SEXUAL HARASSMENT

 If you are being sexually harassed (or suspect another person is being harassed), please report it to Samantha J Hudson.
 In serious cases like stalking or sexual assault, please call the police.
 We acknowledge it’s often hard to come forward about these issues, but we need your help to build a fair and safe workplace for you and your colleagues.

 If you want to report sexual harassment within our company, there are two options:

 Ask for an urgent meeting with Samantha J Hudson.
 Once in the meeting, explain the situation in as much detail as possible.
-If you have any hard evidence (e.g. emails), forward it or bring it with you to the meeting.
+If you have any evidence (e.g. emails, texts, photo's), forward them or bring them with you to the meeting.

 Send your complaint via email.
 Attach any evidence or information that can be used in the investigation.
-Samantha J Hudson will investigate the issue and contact you as soon as possible.
+Samantha J Hudson will investigate the issue and contact you as soon as practicable.

 Sometimes, people who harass others do not realise that their behaviour is wrong.
 We understand this is possible, but that doesn’t make the perpetrator any less responsible for their actions.